dmportella/docker-beat/README.md

 [![dockeri.co](http://dockeri.co/image/dmportella/docker-beat)](https://hub.docker.com/r/dmportella/docker-beat/)

-## Documentation

-Please check the wiki for more information: [WIKI](https://github.com/dmportella/docker-beat/wiki)

 ## Running in Docker

 The docker container supports Docker API Socket as a volume (not recommended) or you can provide the Docker API Url (currently does not support SSL).